-Consider Pennsylvania’s 7th Congressional District, nicknamed “Goofy kicking Donald.”
+Consider Pennsylvania’s previous 7th Congressional District (2010-2013), nicknamed “Goofy kicking Donald.”
 It’s regularly described as one of the most gerrymandered districts in the country.

 The problem wasn’t just its odd shape.
 It was a prime example of cracking: The lines spread poor urban communities out among suburban and rural areas.

 The lines were drawn to put Reading voters in the same district as Lancaster farmers.
 We can’t directly link cracking with poverty and low school funding, but Reading is one of the poorest communities, with one of the most underfunded school systems, in the U.S.

 While Congressional District 7 no longer looks like a cartoon, you could find similar stories across Pennsylvania in our PA House and Senate maps from the 2010 redistricting cycle.
 Some communities and counties were divided and voters deprived of choice and voice.